epicweb-dev/full-stack-testing/README.md

 Make certain that if the path includes spaces that you wrap the path in quotes as above.

+### Remote Playwright Server

+If you're using DevContainers, can't install Playwright binaries/dependencies or can't launch the UI mode natively, check this [issue](https://github.com/epicweb-dev/full-stack-testing/issues/41) for information on how to run Playwright in a container and/or launch the UI mode in the browser.

 ## Exercises

 - `exercises/*.*/README.md`: Exercise background information